BASIC Computer Games

 BASIC Computer Games is a compilation of type-in computer games in the BASIC programming language collected by David H. Ahl.
 Some of the games were written or modified by Ahl as well.
 Among its better-known games are Hamurabi and Super Star Trek.

-Originally published in 1973 as 101 BASIC Computer Games, the book was so popular that it had two more printing runs, the last in March 1975.
-The programs in these books were written in the BASIC dialect found on Digital's minicomputers.
+Originally published by DEC in 1973 as 101 BASIC Computer Games, the book was so popular that it had two more printing runs, the last in March 1975.
+The programs in these books were mostly written in the BASIC dialect found on Digital's minicomputers, although some could not be converted and appeared in different dialects like Dartmouth BASIC.

 In 1974, Ahl left DEC.
 He purchased the rights to the book and republished it under the new name.
-With the release of the first microcomputers, and Microsoft BASIC soon after, the games were ported to this dialect.
+With the release of the first microcomputers, and Microsoft BASIC soon after, the collection added several new games, removed some, and those that remained from the original were ported to this dialect.
 By the early 1980s, with tens of millions of home computers in the market, it had become the first computer book to sell a million copies.

 History

 Around 1971, Ahl ported two popular early mainframe games from DEC's FOCAL language to BASIC: Hamurabi and Lunar Lander.
 He published the BASIC versions in DEC's educational newsletter, EDU, which he edited.
 Their popularity was such that he called for more submissions for future editions of the newsletter, and quickly gathered many, with a considerable group of them coming from high school students.

 The wide availability of BASIC on various platforms, notably the Data General Nova and HP 2100 series, led to considerable porting effort to and from the DEC platform.
+In July 1973, Ahl published a selection of these submissions as 101 BASIC Computer Games, which quickly sold out.
+This led to two further printing runs in April 1974 and March 1975.
+Ahl later noted that number "was far more books than there were computers around, so people were buying three, four, five of them for each computer."

 In 1974, Ahl left DEC to start Creative Computing magazine.
-He re-acquired the rights to the book from DEC and re-published under the name BASIC Computer Games.
-It was around this time that the first hobbyist microcomputers started appearing in 1975, and it became quite popular with these owners.
+The next year saw the launch of the first microcomputers and 101 became quite popular with the owners of these machines.
 The release of the "1977 Trinity" machines (Apple II, Commodore PET, and TRS-80) was soon followed by a great many new competing microcomputer platforms featuring BASIC, along with the userbase to go with them, and demand for the book led to a second edition in 1978.
+This version removed non-DEC games, replaced them with some of the many submissions he had over the years, and ported those that remained into MS-BASIC format.
+By 1979, it had sold over 1 million copies, the first computer book to do so.

 Sales remained strong for years, and spawned similar collections in More Basic Computer Games (1979), and Big Computer Games (1984) and Basic Computer Adventures (1984), with translations into six languages.